lukasturcani/stk/docs/source/index.rst

 ......................

-:mod:`.stk` provides tools for constructing a variety of molecular structures, including organic cages, covalent organic frameworks, polymers and macrocycles, among others.
+:mod:`.stk` provides tools for constructing a variety of molecular structures, including organic and metal-organic cages, covalent organic frameworks, polymers and metal complexes, to name a few.
 While additional molecular structures are always being added, :mod:`stk` provides tools which allow users to easily specify new kinds of molecular structures, no matter how simple or complex, in case something they want to build